Confidaunt/quartz_NystarRetired/content/People/Koyuki.md

 Cause: None
 draft: false
 ---
-Summary: She was brought back from Zhire after the conflict there by Mercury.
+She was brought back by [[Darrill Mercuria|Mercury]] from [[Zhire]] after the [[The Zhire Incident]].
 She views Mercury as a mother.
 She's an Eildon summoner.
 She's very prone to being downed in combat because she doesn't appreciate the importance of distance from opponents.
 She's a warlock and seems to be water themed.
-She reacted very strongly to her mind being read by Cerberus.
+She reacted very strongly to her mind being read by [[Cerberus]] during [[The Attack on the Slums]].
 She is flighty and doesn't seem to be an experienced adventurer.
 She is nice and cares about Mercury.

-Appearance: Her appearance matches that of the Goddess Koyuki.
+Her appearance matches that of the Goddess [[Divinity/Gods/Koyuki|Koyuki]].
 Darrill wasn't a creative namer.

-First Met:

-Last Met: